Article

 Whether you work in a high-volume, print-for-pay environment or handle lower volume in-house reprographics, a large format scanning solution helps you increase productivity and profitability.

-Versatile, fast, and as high performing as you need them to be, many large format scanners and MFP solutions will consistently deliver the quality you are looking for – and the affordability and efficiency you need to run a successful business.
-A large format scanner with built-in large format printer drivers and intuitive software is also easy to set up and even easier to use.
+Versatile, fast, and as high performing as you need them to be, many large format scanning solutions and MFP solutions will consistently deliver the quality you are looking for – and the affordability and efficiency you need to run a successful business.
+A large format scanning solution with built-in large format printer drivers and intuitive software is also easy to set up and even easier to use.

 e-book and large format scanning